oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/11-upg-refresh-clone/upg-refresh-clone.md

     </details>

 4. Proceed with the pre-upgrade fixups.
 Normally, you would do this close to the final refresh (as dictated by `start_time` config file parameter).
 But in this lab we do it now.

+    * The fixups must run on the source system.
+Since source and target is the same in this lab, you don't need to worry about it.

     ```
     <copy>